4 Tips To Keep Your Tech Skills Up To Date

 Just don't over do it and spend too much time here on these first two steps.

-You can easily get sucked in to reading so much news but not actually doing anything with it.
+You can easily get sucked in to reading so much news but never actually doing anything with it.
 You really only need to spend 30-60 minutes a week.

 I recommend that you spend a bit more time upfront finding a few good sources that curate the most important news and updates for you, so you can save time.